The best sales to shop today: The Home Depot, Eight Sleep, Baublebar and more | CNN Underscored

 - Take your at-home security system to the next level with Ring Stick Up Cameras, which are now 20% off on Amazon.

-- NuFace microcurrent gift sets including the NuFace Trinity and other accessories are now 20% off, no promo code required.
+- NuFace microcurrent gift sets, including the NuFace Trinity and other accessories, are now 20% off, no promo code required.

 - Get your pooch fresh and clean between trips to the groomer with the Waterpik Pet Wand Pro Shower Sprayer Attachment, now $22.35, down from $49.99, on Amazon.